• Home

 Example: Retuning a Synth Track for a Project Folder

 Suppose a producer has a synth track stored as a 440 Hz WAV file and needs a 432 Hz version for a separate project folder.
 The source file is uploaded, 432 Hz is selected, and tempo settings are left unchanged.
+For vinyl transfers, live recordings, archive material, or any file that would be hard to replace, never overwrite the source.
+Before running a retuning batch, save the new 432Hz export under a different filename.
+That keeps the original master safe and makes it clear which file is the converted version.

 After export, the synth part keeps the same note pattern, edit length, and timing.
 The new file is stored as the 432 Hz version, while the 440 Hz source remains available for later work.
+If the track later needs a shorter preview, a mastered version, or a different delivery format, those tasks can be handled from the correct retuned export instead of from a confused folder of mixed versions.

 FAQ to 432 Hz Converter